-One of the time-saving benefits of a fleet fuel card is the ability to easily monitor and track every fuel dollar spent.
-Most fleet managers and accounting teams rely on accurate data to control fuel expenditures, allocate spend and budget for the future, so being able to generate timely reports customized with the right information is essential to running your business.
+One of the time-saving benefits of a fleet fuel card is the ability to easily monitor and track every dollar spent.
+Most fleet managers and accounting teams rely on accurate data to control expenditures, allocate spend, and budget for the future, so being able to generate timely reports customized with the right information is essential to running your business.
 To help your team determine which reports you need, we’ve outlined the most popular reports and the information each provides.

 Data capture at the pump